wayneteams/forms/README.md

 batch job to process membership, points and vouchers

 13 May: Long time no see.
 Things are going good, enhanced the membership site with new features.

-12 Jun: The google cloud trial is over and is converted to actual account now

-14 Jul: 1 month into the gcp actual running and so far is smooth

-3 Aug: Stinko now
+12 Jun: The google cloud trial is over and is converted to actual account now 14 Jul: 1 month into the gcp actual running and so far is smooth 3 Aug: Stinko now

-22 Sep: Can't belive it has been more than a month since update, code have been stable
+22 Sep: Can't belive it has been more than a month since update, code have been stable 19 Oct: Hey, going on a trip soon so wanted to update here that things are going fine